 Initial treatment consists of medications and ice to relieve pain and discomfort.
 Patients can also avoid aggravating activities.
-However, for patients that are at risk for nerve or vascular damage, distortion of bone position, or have symptoms due to the growth's prominence under the skin, surgery is indicated to remove the osteochondroma.
+However, for patients that are at risk for nerve or vascular damage, distortion of bone position, or have symptoms due to the growth's prominence, surgery is indicated to remove the osteochondroma.